Instructions for authors

 - timeliness of the contents.

-The authors of the papers accepted for publication are kindly requested to send the LaTeX or AMS-TeX files by e-mail to: opuscula@agh.edu.pl.
+Authors of papers accepted for publication are kindly requested to send the LaTeX or AMS-TeX files by email to: opuscula@agh.edu.pl.

 There are no fees for submitting, processing or publishing an article in Opuscula Mathematica.